DUI Blood Sample Test in Tampa Florida

 Florida Implied Consent Law Blood Draws: Under Florida law, when a person drives a motor vehicle in Florida, he or she impliedly consents to have his blood drawn and the blood alcohol level results provided to law enforcement.
 So, even if the person is unconscious and unable to give voluntary consent to a blood draw, if the five conditions below are met, police can arrange for person's blood to be drawn and then get the results.

 - There is reasonable cause to believe the person was driving or in actual physical control of a motor vehicle while under the influence of alcoholic beverages or chemical or controlled substances.

 - The person appears for treatment at a hospital, clinic, or other medical facilities (including an ambulance).

-- The administration of a breath or urine test is impractical or impossible.
+- The administration of a breath sample test or urine sample test is impractical or impossible.

 - The blood draw is performed in a reasonable manner.

 - A qualified person must draw the blood.

 Because in cases like these the Florida Implied Consent Law states that consent to a blood draw is implied.
 If the person refuses to provide a blood sample they will face a 12 or 18 month driver's license suspicion, and if it's their second refusal the State can charge them with a first degree misdemeanor, which is punishable by up to a year in jail.

 Voluntary Consent Blood Draws: Even if a DUI does not involve death, serious bodily injury, or an impracticality or impossibility of breath or urine testing, a police officer can ask a driver to undergo a blood test.
 The officer cannot threaten the person in order to make him consent — the consent must voluntary.
 However, at the time the request is made the officer must tell the driver that the implied consent law requires submission only to a breath or urine test and that the blood test is offered as an alternative.